focusretreatcenter/website/content/2022/quilting.md

   * Doors open 9AM.
   * Lunch is first meal.
 * Sunday, September 25, 2022
-  * Checkout 4PM
+  * Checkout 12PM
-  * Lunch is last meal.
+  * Breakfast is last meal.

 ## What to expect: facilities